felipealvarez7600/YAML-Parser/README.md

 those used in the YAML representation.
 For example, a property in YAML may have the name `city of birth`, while in Kotlin, it might be named `from`.
-To address the mapping between properties with distinct names, implement a `YamlArg` annotation that can be used on the parameters of a domain class constructor, indicating the corresponding name in YAML (e.g., `@YamlArg("city of birth")`).
+To address the mapping between properties with distinct names, we implemented a `YamlArg` annotation that can be used on the parameters of a domain class constructor, indicating the corresponding name in YAML (e.g., `@YamlArg("city of birth")`).
-Modify `YamlParserReflect` to support the specified behavior and **validate it with unit tests.**
+We modified `YamlParserReflect` to support the specified behavior and **validate it with unit tests.**

 ### 1.3

-The `YamlParserReflect` should support extensibility with custom parsers provided by the domain class.
+The `YamlParserReflect` supports extensibility with custom parsers provided by the domain class.
 For instance, when dealing with a YAML mapping like `birth: 2004-05-26`, you might want to parse the value as an instance of `LocalDate`.
-To achieve this, you can annotate the corresponding constructor argument as
+To achieve this, we annotated the corresponding constructor argument as
 follows:

 ```kotlin